Dometrain/deep-dive-typescript/11-final-tips-and-next-steps/11.3-tsconfig-tips/3-migrating/readme.md

 Default strict.
 Loosen when necessary.

+By starting strict, you can slowly migrate your code to TypeScript by converting one file at a time.
+This allows you to gradually introduce TypeScript into your codebase without having to convert everything at once.
+Start with the most critical files such as the files that are touched most often, and work your way down to the less important ones.
+This approach also allows you to take advantage of TypeScript's type checking and other features as you go, rather than waiting until everything is converted.

-That said, if you disagree with me and prefer starting with loose settings, then consider enabling `allowJs` and `checkJs` in your tsconfig.json at first.
+Also, you can consider enabling `allowJs` and `checkJs` in your tsconfig.json at first.
 This allows TypeScript to type check JavaScript files.
 This is useful for gradually migrating a codebase from JavaScript to TypeScript.
-This allows you to start using TypeScript features in your JavaScript files without having to convert everything at once.
+This gives you some type checks in your JS files, but it doesn't give you the full benefits of TypeScript.
+You can then gradually convert your JavaScript files to TypeScript files as you go.

 You can also consider Airbnb's [ts-migrate](https://github.com/airbnb/ts-migrate) project, which is a tool to quickly migrate JavaScript codebases to TypeScript.
 It automates the migration process by basically doing two things: